Cichar/Cecharts/README.md

 # Cecharts
-Generate Echarts objects to web or file.
+Generate Echarts objects to web or file by python.